How this CA started her own KPO & now has clients from all over the world

 Obstacles are a part of life; I face them every day in some form or shape.
 They are unpredictable and sometimes not manageable.

-My common obstacles are: Technical faults, manual errors at work, systems connectivity, unhelpful customer support of software suppliers, or an employee leaving.
+My common obstacles are: Technical faults, manual errors at work, systems connectivity, unhelpful customer support from software suppliers, or an employee leaving.

 I remember losing a client on our first call because he found my background too noisy.